- Doctor of Physical Therapy - University of Miami, Miami, FL

 - Clinical Instructor - American Physical Therapy Association

 - Certified Lymphedema Therapist - Monarch Continuing Education

 For Tara Alaichamy, physical therapy offered a way to combine two of her strongest traits: an inability to sit still and an interest in other people.
-Today, as Lead Inpatient Rehabilitation Therapist at Cancer Treatment Centers of America® (CTCA) near Chicago, Alaichamy continues to find her practice the perfect fit for her—and deeply fulfilling.
+Today, as Manager of Rehabilitation Services at Cancer Treatment Centers of America® (CTCA), Chicago, Alaichamy continues to find her practice the perfect fit for her—and deeply fulfilling.